near/pagoda-console/frontend/README.md

 1. Setup a user with email and password.
 Store these in your `.env.test.local`.
 2. Create a tutorial project.
 Copy the slug from the url and set `TEST_NFT_TUTORIAL_PROJECT` in `.env.test.local`.
 This is important for both e2e and snapshot tests.

+## JWT Reveal

+When running locally or in development (`NEXT_PUBLIC_DEPLOY_ENV` is `LOCAL` or `DEVELOPMENT`), you can easily grab the JWT for the current session by clicking on the Pagoda icon in the sidebar.
+This is useful for manual API testing through Postman.

+## Comments

+Where helpful, utilize [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) syntax to add context to your comments